 (Psidium genus) guava.
-The Acca genus contains three species, of which Acca sellowiana, Pineapple Guava, is the most
+The Acca genus contains three species, of which Pineapple Guava is the

 A multi-stemmed shrub or small tree.